Montebelluna: Economy

 Montebelluna is one of the largest industrial center in synergy with the nearby province of Vicenza.
 The industries are specialized above all in the tanning, metalworking, electrotechnical, optical, food, footwear, clothing (especially sports), precision instruments, plastics and graphic arts sectors.
 The agricultural sector is active in the production of vegetables, fruit, wine grapes, cereals, fodder and in the practice of cattle breeding.
 Trade and logistics developed, favored by the strategic position of the town, a road junction at the center of an important production area.
 It is a major producer of ski boots.

-In 1989, it manufactured over 70% of the global output.
+In 1989, Montebelluna manufactured over 70% of the global output.
 Outside magazine has characterized it as "The world's leading design center for outdoor footwear."
 More than a dozen boot and sport shoe brands, including Alpina Žiri, Asolo, Fila, La Sportiva, Lowa, Mammut Sports Group, Scarpa, and Tecnica Group, do at least some of their work in the city.
 A museum of bootmaking, the Museo dello Scarpone e della Calzatura Sportiva, is housed in the Villa Zuccareda Binetti.

-2022 marks an important date for Montebellluna when exactly 150 years ago was transferred the old market from the Colle to the plain took place, an event that also led to the birth of the city as we know it today.
+2022 marks an important date for Montebelluna when exactly 150 years ago was transferred the old market from the Colle to the plain took place, an event that also led to the birth of the city as we know it today.

 To celebrate this special anniversary, the municipal administration of Montebelluna, also on input from the Promoting Committee and assisted by the Steering Committee and the Operational Committee, has prepared a rich calendar that consists of initiatives, manifestations and events of various kinds that will last all year round. with the involvement of many local associations as well as the civil community.